realchavezjuan/readme-generator/README.md

   The user should clone the [repo](https://github.com/realchavezjuan/readme-generator) from GitHub.

   ## Usage
-  A link to a video walthrough of the app is [here].
+  A link to a video walthrough of the app is [here](https://drive.google.com/file/d/1AOO2rPhc7PgqU54PmgyFi4La-0zGWbD2/view?usp=sharing).

   In the root repo, invoke the application by using the command `node Index.js`.